TiagoAMarques/AnIntro2RTutorial/README.md

 This is a non-exhaustive, non-comprehensive and quite random list of R (and related) resources that I found useful at some point.
 They might be ecologically oriented.
 Feel free to explore at your own risk.
 No real order in the list I am afraid.

+- [An R companion to Statistical Thinking for the 21st Century](https://statsthinking21.github.io/statsthinking21-R-site/) a free companion to the book An R companion to Statistical Thinking for the 21st Century 2020 by Russell A. Poldrack

 - [The R Language: An Engine for Bioinformatics and Data Science](https://doi.org/10.3390/life12050648) Giorgi et al. describe the history of the R language.
 I use one of their images in the powerpoint [Quick introduction to R and R Studio](https://github.com/TiagoAMarques/AnIntro2RTutorial/blob/master/Quick%20introduction%20to%20R%20and%20R%20Studio.pptx)

 - [Ten simple rules for teaching yourself R ](https://doi.org/10.1371/journal.pcbi.1010372) - Lawler et al. with a "Ten simple rules" paper for teaching yourself R